Peter Boizot: Politics

 Boizot was an active supporter of the Liberal Party.
 He twice stood as the Liberal candidate for Peterborough at the general elections of February and October 1974.

 Charity

 In 1977, Boizot created the Veneziana pizza in his PizzaExpress restaurant to gain attention to and raise funds for Venice in Peril.
 5p from each Veneziana pizza sold would be donated to the charity, a charity set up to raise funds to restore and conserve works of art and architecture in Venice.

 This charity initiative still exists at all PizzaExpress restaurants, but the amount donated has increased to 25p from each pizza.
 Boizot's efforts have raised over £2,000,000 to date.
 For his Venice in Peril charity efforts, in 1996, Boizot was appointed a Knight Commander of the Order of Merit of the Italian Republic.

-He was a generous benefactor of St Catharine's College and the Peter Boizot Sports Ground on Grantchester Road, Cambridge, was named in his honour.
+He was a benefactor of St Catharine's College and the Peter Boizot Sports Ground on Grantchester Road, Cambridge, was named in his honour.

 Boizot was awarded the MBE "for political and public service" in the 1986 Birthday Honours.